Barsonax/Pathfindax/README.md

 - Support for up to 32 collision layers
 - Support for multiple agent sizes  (only for grids)
 - Support for movement penalties
 - Built in support for the duality tilemap plugin (only for grids)

+Its also possible to use dynamic pathfinding through the use of potential fields.

 While the main goal was to provide a easy way to use pathfinding in duality most of the implementation is in a separate dll which can also be used without duality and only depends on the DualityPrimitives package.